jtpro78/PopularMovies-Stage-2/README.md

 original title,
 movie poster,
 image thumbnail,
-A plot synopsis,
+a plot synopsis,
 user rating,
+and
-release date
+release date.

 To use this app you will need to use your themoviesdb.org API key in Constants.java with this variable:
 API_KEY